hibana-enclave/sgx-lkl/README.md

 > **Note**: from linux kernel 5.11, the SGX patches are merged into the mainline kernel.
 It is recommended to use in-kernel driver `sgx_enclave` in newer Ubuntu distribution.
 The out-of-tree sgx driver `isgx` and dcap driver `intel_sgx` will be deprecated.
 As the testing operating system is Ubuntu 18, the dcap driver or out-of-tree driver will be used here.

+### 4. Build SGX-LKL in the source tree:

-Then setup some environment variables
+Before building the SGX-LKL, setup some environment variables

 ```sh
 source oe-env.sh
 ```

-### 4. Build SGX-LKL in the source tree:

 #### DEBUG build (with debug functionality, no compiler optimisations)